s529428/Jack-O-Lantern-SOS/README.md

 1. Caroline

 ## Test Credentials
 You will not need any logins but some activities now require that you set a username before accessing them.
 Please do that.
+"Demo" is a username with faces already saved to galleries.
 ## Supported Devices
 Android devices that are on Marshmallow or higher.
 ## Application Info